nanjiangshu/proq3/README.md

 are usually a little bit more accurate.

 * -deep               Controls whether we should use deep learning version of the predictor (ProQ3D) or SVM (ProQ3)

+* -quality  STR       By default ProQ3D is run with sscore as the quality measure (target function for regressor).
+However, you can also choose tmscore, cad or lddt as the quality measure.
+Note that -deep yes and -repack yes options have to be selected for using other quality measures.
+Only ProQ2D and ProQ3D output values are provided for quality measures other than sscore.

 * -target_length  INT This is a number by which global scores will be normalized.
 By default, ProQ3/ProQ3D score is a sum of local scores divided by the target sequence length (or a model length if the target sequence is not provided).